tomjoht/tomjoht.github.io/_posts/2019/4/2019-04-12-madcap-flare-micro-content-features-support-ai-directions.md

 - technical-writing
 keywords:
 bitlink: https://rebrand.ly/microcontentinflare2019
-summary: "MadCap Software's 2019 release of Flare provides an interesting feature for creating and managing <i>micro content</i>.
+description: "MadCap Software's 2019 release of Flare provides an interesting feature for creating and managing <i>micro content</i>.
 Support for micro content takes steps toward content management for AI scenarios, giving you better tools to build content for chatbots, search results pages, and more."
 ---

 *Note: MadCap Software is one of the sponsors of my blog.*